AjNavneet/BrandKPI_VideoAnalysis_OpenCV_TensorFlow/readme.md

 2. `src`: Contains modularized code for various project steps.
 3. `output`: Stores the output data, which includes a dictionary with key performance metrics for each logo.
 4. `lib`: Reference folder containing the original iPython notebook and a reference presentation (ppt).

 ---

-## Key Concepts Explored

-1. Understanding the business problem and the significance of brand exposure.
-2. Leveraging Python for video data acquisition.
-3. Annotating image data using LabelImg.
-4. Cloning and customizing a model for object detection with TensorFlow.
-5. Training and monitoring a deep learning model for logo detection.
-6. Visualizing training results using TensorBoard.
-7. Implementing logo detection in video frames.
-8. Calculating KPI metrics to measure brand exposure.

----